Translucent/docker-atlassian-plugin-sdk/README.md

-# docker-atlassian-plugin-sdk
+# Atlassian Plugin SDK wrapped in a Docker container

-Atlassian Plugin SDK wrapped in a Docker container.
+Behold all the enjoyment of AMPS and Docker.